sebw/blog.wains.be/content/about.md

 https://blog.wains.be/2007/2007-10-01-tcpdump-advanced-filters/

 ### This blog doesn't track you!

+So much so that I don't even know how many visitors I get.

 - No third party cookies
 - Javascript is needed for search and comments